pegasystems/pega-helm-charts/terratest/run-tests-from-cmdline.md

 ## Running Tests

-Assuming that you're in the {path to repo}/terratest/src/test, you can run the following commands.
+From {path to repo}/terratest/src/test, run the following commands.

-Note that you can drop the `-v` if you do not care about the output.
+You can omit the `-v` flag to suppress the output.

 ### Running all tests
 `go test -v test`